anglyan/anglyan.github.io/docs/research/neuro.md

 the area of detectors with novel materials.

-In parallel to this effort, we are exploring the potential of agentic AI integrated with semiconductor manufacturing technique such as atomic layer deposition to accelerate our ability to do science and explore a wider range of materials.
+In parallel to this effort, we are exploring the potential of agentic AI integrated with semiconductor manufacturing techniques such as atomic layer deposition to accelerate our ability to do science and explore a wider range of materials.